 How Do I Watch iTV Player from Outside the UK?

 As we mentioned earlier, iTV Player only offers its content to those inside the UK.
 But don’t despair: FlashRouters will happily guide you around that problem, and provide you with the means of doing so.

 As we’ve detailed in previous posts about UK television, the simplest way around this problem is to subscribe to a VPN.
 VPNs, or Virtual Private Networks, allow the user to change their IP address to one in the country of their choosing.
 So if you’re looking to watch iTV Player from outside the UK, all you need to do is log in to your VPN account, select a UK-based IP address, and you can enjoy as much Britain’s Got Talent, or The X Factor, or Appropriate Adult as iTV Player offers.

 VPN’s have other advantages as well.
 As you can imagine, having an anonymous IP address helps protect your anonymity and increases your online security.
 What’s more, you can bypass restrictions on websites that are blocked or censored, as well as traffic restrictions.

-Using a router with the DD-WRT firmware pre-installed allows you to easily enjoy the many advantages offered by DD-WRT firmware, such as advanced QoS (or Quality of Service), which allows you to allocate bandwidth to any of your network connections in whatever manner you please.
+Using a router with the DD-WRT or Tomato firmware pre-installed allows you to easily enjoy the many advantages offered by these open sourced firmwares, such as advanced QoS (or Quality of Service), which allows you to allocate bandwidth to any of your network connections in whatever manner you please.
 Another feature is adjustable antenna power to broaden your wireless spectrum, and you can configure your router as a Wi-Fi hotspot for your business, or if you’re just a generous neighbor.

 Most of all though, a FlashRouter will help ensure that your access to quality programming around the globe isn’t hindered by wherever you happen to be at the moment.
 Whether you’re out of the UK temporarily or permanently, we can keep you in touch with your favorite iTV shows.